 But adults should beware too.
 Lussi is particularly sensitive to all those dull and time consuming chores that must be done before Yule.
 You know — gathering wood for the fire, stocking the larder, salting the meat and making jam… If you (lazy human!) have not completed your winter tasks, you just may be abducted, along with your nasty children!

 Some people do not want to take that chance, even in their dreams!

-In a tradition called Lussevaka folks would stay awake all night through the long Lussinatta in order too guard themselves and their households against abductions.
+In a tradition called Lussevaka, folks would stay awake all through the long Lussi Night in order to guard themselves and their households against abductions.
 However, in the 21st century, Lussevaka has apparently taken on a different form.
 It’s called partying till the break of dawn!

 If you don’t make it through the entire night, it still might be fun to stay up extra late tonight, light a few candles and be on watch for Lussi and her band of fairies.

 Whether you choose the reverent road of singing hymns for Saint Lucia, or the decadent road of partying all night in hopes of seeing the Wild Hunt, have a jolly and elegant season as we wait for the return of the sun.

 Although they are still mired in winter snow, the flowers long to speak out.
 As Imbolc dawns, they tilt their heads forward, eager to spread their scent across the land.
 The goddess Brigid blesses all and leads us to the purity of spring.
 As winter slowly breaks, Brigid will be reunited with her lover the Sun King.